survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 ## Keeping Dependencies Up to Date

 An important part of maintaining a project is keeping their dependencies up to date.
 How to do this depends a lot on the maturity of your project.
 Ideally, you have a nice set of tests covering the functionality.
 If not, things can get a little hairier.
-There are a few ways to approach dependency updates:
+You can consider the following approaches:

 * You can update all dependencies at once and hope for the best.
 Tools, such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), [npm-check](https://www.npmjs.com/package/npm-check), [npm-upgrade](https://www.npmjs.com/package/npm-upgrade), or [updtr](https://www.npmjs.com/package/updtr), can do this for you.
 * Install the newest version of some specific dependency, e.g., `npm install lodash@* --save`.
 This is a more controlled way to approach the problem.